NuevoFoundation/workshops/content/python-turtle/_index.md

 {{% notice info %}}

-### Tip
+### Tips

-Always make sure the names of your functions are descriptive enough to explain what the code in the function does.
+1. Always make sure the names of your functions are descriptive enough to explain what the code in the function does.
+2. Your function call must be below the function definition.

 {{% /notice %}}